-For preliminary characterization of the delay line, the AD8302 I/Q demodulator provides a magnitude output of 29 mV/dB and a phase output of 10 mV per degree, the latter exhibiting a poor linearity close to the measurement boundaries (0 and $180^{\circ}$ ).
+1) Coarse Measurement: For preliminary characterization of the delay line, the AD8302 I/Q demodulator provides a magnitude output of 29 mV/dB and a phase output of 10 mV per degree, the latter exhibiting a poor linearity close to the measurement boundaries (0 and $180^{\circ}$ ).
 The frequency selection strategy focuses on selecting a setpoint at which the reference and measurement signals are in quadrature, yielding the best dynamic range and linearity of the output voltage with respect to the phase between the input reference and measurement signals.
-Figure 3 shows a typical $S{21}$ characterization of a Love-mode SAW delay line performed with the developed set-up, in the 120 to 130 MHz range and a characterization using commercial network analyser.
+Fig 2.
+[AU1: Please cite Figure 2.]Fig. 3 shows a typical $S{21}$ characterization of a Love-mode SAW delay line performed with the developed setup, in the 120 to 130 MHz range and a characterization using a commercial network analyzer.